Zucchini is an ingredient that I generally feel slightly indifferent about.

 Zucchini are as versatile as veggies come.
 Double up on the green goodies and stretch them out by making these summer squash recipes next:

 - Light and Lemony Quinoa Bowls with Roasted Zucchini and Tomatoes

 What’s your go-to green vegetable to plop into a pool of sizzling hot oil?
 Brussels sprouts?
 Asparagus?
 Share your preferred produce in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 14, 2012.
-Last updated: May 20, 2020 at 14:44 pm.
+Last updated May 5, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Fanny Slater

 Fanny Slater is a home-taught food enthusiast based in Wilmington, North Carolina who won the “Rachael Ray Show” Great American Cookbook Competition in 2014, and published her cookbook “Orange, Lavender & Figs” in 2016.
 Fanny is a food and beverage writer, recipe developer, and social media influencer.
 She was a co-host on the Food Network series “Kitchen Sink,” was featured on Cooking Channel’s longtime popular series “The Best Thing I Ever Ate,” and continues to appear regularly on the “Rachael Ray Show.”